Call for Papers

 If the first author is student (not including postdoctoral researcher or on-job postgraduate), please note that in the footnote to ensure the qualification to compete the Best Student Paper Award(s).

-Please use one of the following templates for the LNCS (Lecture Notes in Computer Science)
+of the following templates for the LNCS (Lecture Notes in Computer Science)

 Topics of interest include, but not limited to